redstone-finance/redstone-docs/docs/get-started/models/redstone-x.md

    We do not need to store all the data on-chain.
 It's sufficient to record a hash of the values mentioned above.

-3. Notify the keepers' network about the new request to receive price data by emiting the `NewOracleDataRequest` event.
+3. Notify the keepers' network about the new request to receive price data by emitting the `NewOracleDataRequest` event.

 ### Phase 2 - execution